dayuyang1999/ZeQR/README.md

 # ZeQR
-Offical code for ICTIR'23 paper: Zero-shot Query Reformulation for Conversational Search
+Offical code for 2023 ACM SIGIR International Conference on the Theory of Information Retrieval paper: Zero-shot Query Reformulation for Conversational Search

 ![ZeQR](./properties/method.png)